rezaerbe/android-github/README.md

 # Android On Github

-Android on github are collections of android implementation officially from the source
+Android on github are collections of android implementation officially from the source.

 ### [Android Sunflower](https://github.com/android/sunflower)